redis/NRedisStack/Examples/AsyncExample.md

 # Async Example

-## All methods have synchronous & asynchronous implementation. the asynchronous methods all end ...Async(...), and are fully await-able. here is an example of using the async methods:
+## All methods have sync and async implementations.
+The async methods end with the suffix Async(...), and are fully await-able.
+See the example below:

-Connect to the Redis server and get a reference to the database and for JSON commands:
+Connect to a Redis server, and retrieve an instance that can run JSON commands:

 ```csharp
 var redis = await ConnectionMultiplexer.ConnectAsync("localhost");